veitveit/biotoolsLLMAnnotate/README.md

 - **Java .jar:** `java -jar /path/to/pub2tools-1.1.1.jar`
 - **Custom command:** Any command string that launches Pub2Tools

 If not configured, the pipeline will look for `pub2tools` in your PATH or in `tools/pub2tools/pub2tools`.
+When `pipeline.resume_from_pub2tools` (or `--resume-from-pub2tools`) is enabled, the CLI will automatically reuse the most recent `to_biotools.json` saved under `out/<period>/pub2tools/` instead of invoking Pub2Tools again.

 ### Troubleshooting Pub2Tools Setup